 We are not to be just saying prayers but wrestling in the Spirit against the world, the flesh, and Satan—wrestling in the strength and wisdom of the Spirit as the Spirit leads.
 Otherwise we wear ourselves out battling in our own wisdom and strength.

+Keeping yourself in the love of God is an active spiritual battle rather than a mental assent to a doctrinal position.
 It is true that we have eternal life upon the acceptance of Christ.
 But it is true also eternal life is the reward of holding fast to Christ throughout one’s life on earth (Hebrews 3:6,14; I Peter 1:5).

 The Book of Revelation has much to say about the victorious Christian life and the Day of the Lord.
 The stage is set for the concept of godly behavior, and judgment to come, by the appearance of Christ.

 His head and hair were white like wool, as white as snow, and His eyes like a flame of fire; (Revelation 1:14)

 When Jesus returns to earth He will examine every creature, searching out and destroying sin and the works of the devil.
 All ungodliness will be exposed to the white heat of the purity of the Godhead.

 All fleshly motives, words, thoughts, deeds, will be consumed by Divine fire.
 This is the day of fire.
 This is the great Day, the Day of Christ, the Day of the Lord, the Day of God, the Day of Judgment, held in terrifying remembrance by every demon.
 The attention of God’s creatures is directed continually by the Spirit, by the Scriptures, and by conscience toward That Day!